Gino Marchetti

-Gino John Marchetti (January 2, 1926 – April 29, 2019) was an American professional football player who was a defensive end and offensive tackle in the National Football League (NFL).
+Gino John Marchetti (Pronounced: Mar-KETT-i) (January 2, 1926 – April 29, 2019) was an American professional football player who was a defensive end and offensive tackle in the National Football League (NFL).
 He played in 1952 for the Dallas Texans and from 1953 to 1966 for the Baltimore Colts.

 He was inducted into the Pro Football Hall of Fame in 1972.
 In 1969, Marchetti was named to the National Football League 50th Anniversary All-Time Team.
 In 1994, Marchetti was named to the National Football League 75th Anniversary All-Time Team.
 In 2019, he was unanimously named to the NFL 100th Anniversary All-Time Team.
+He is one of only six players to be on the 50th, 75th and 100th anniversary teams, along with his Baltimore Colts teammate Johnny Unitas.